niceyeti/tutornetes/misc/go_patterns/notes/notes.md

 Basically just prefer high granularity, but without proliferating too many interfaces or over-abstracting.

 In Golang, there are a few rules of thumb:
-1) Return structs, consume interfaces
+1) Return structs, consume interfaces.
+Returning interfaces is often a code smell, because it places a dependency from (A) the definition on the package declaring the interface (b), and what if something else (C) wants to import it?
+It implicitly imports the B.
 2) Be conservative about writing interfaces; if there is only a single implementer of an interface, and only one user (e.g. your own app) then there is little reason for an interface.

 ## Lesson 4: Dependency Inversion Principle
 High level modules should not depend on low-level modules.